cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/distributions/PoissonDistr.rst

 .. java:type:: public class PoissonDistr implements ContinuousDistribution

-   A pseudo random number generator which returns numbers following a Poisson Distribution, modeling the probability of an event to happen a number of times in a given time interval.
+   A Pseudo-Random Number Generator which returns numbers following a Poisson Distribution, modeling the probability of an event to happen a number of times in a given time interval.

    :author: Manoel Campos da Silva Filho